Allmeta/TDT4140---Triex/README.md

-# Project Title
+# Training app 2k18

 Repository for group 36, TDT4140, Spring 2018.

 This is an app where a user can register their workouts and get feedback from different coaches by their choosing.
 The app is compatible with different types of workouts and may be used by all age groups.
 The user will be able to track their progress in different types of exercise and see their workout history which is stored using Firebase.

+Our project implements an MVC architecture with a model communicating with a database class which communicates with Firebase.

+ * app.core contains our main model for communcating with the Firebase and managing our data objects
+ * app.db contains code for direct communcation with the database
+ * app.users and app.workouts contain helpers for managing data
+ * app.ui contains our main code for managing the JavaFX application

 ## Getting Started